Earn weekly rewards on your crypto

 One of the world’s most trusted and secure crypto exchanges with low fees and advanced trading tools.

-- Trade crypto, precious metals, fiat currencies, and equities from one account
+• Multi-asset platform: Trade crypto, fiat currencies, metals, and equities in one account.

 A multi-asset platform allowing easy swaps between crypto, fiat, and metals.

-- SOC 2 Type 2 certified security practices
+• Security-first reputation: SOC 2 Type 2 certified security practices.

 A regulated U.S. exchange emphasizing security and compliance.